RedstoneWizard08/ultrabingo/maps.md

 - "Minecraft - Nether Reaches" by CEO Of Gaming
 - "Mini Hell" by Megacheb
 - "Paradiso - Sacred Grounds" by Frizou
+- "Prelude Extra - Descent Into Exile" by vvenvss
 - "Primordial Hunger" by Willem & ballfartchungus43
 - "Reprise - Ashes To Ashes" by Smallkloon
 - "Reprise - A Dream Of Home" by Smallkloon
-- "Requiem" by lazy
 - "Revolt From The Abyss" by Robi
+- "Re-Wrath - A Man Made Sea" by funny
-- "S1 - I Wonder" by RoundCat
+- "Spelunky's Sandbox - I Wonder" by RoundCat
+- "Sins Of Mankind" by func_sam
 - "The House Of Wrath" by megga
 - "The Training Range" by Frizou
 - "The Timesplicer" by RedNova & Willem13215